Patsy Mink: Early years and education

 Although her campaign was successful, in 1947 Takemoto experienced a serious thyroid condition that required surgery and moved back to Honolulu to recover and finish her final year of college at the University of Hawaii.
 In 1948, she earned bachelor's degrees in zoology and chemistry from the university.
 She began applying to medical schools, but none of the dozen schools to which she applied would accept her because she was a woman, especially as they were receiving large numbers of applications from returning veterans.
 She briefly worked as a typist at Hickam Air Force Base and then went to work at the Honolulu Academy of Arts.
 Her supervisor there, Jessie Purdy Restarick, encouraged her to consider a career in law.

 Takemoto applied to both Columbia University and the University of Chicago Law School in the summer of 1948.
 Columbia rejected her outright, as the term was starting within months.
 The University of Chicago admitted her as a foreign student and there was only one other woman in her class.
-Although she had a difficult time adjusting to the harsh winters, and she found her courses tedious, Takemoto became a popular figure at the International House.
+Although she had a difficult time adjusting to the harsh winters and found her courses tedious, Takemoto became a popular figure at the International House.
 While playing bridge there one evening, she met John Francis Mink, a former U.S. Air Force navigator and World War II veteran, who was enrolled in geology classes.
 Against her parents' wishes, she and Mink married in January 1951, six months after meeting.
 That spring, she obtained her Juris Doctor degree and John graduated as well, with a master's degree in geology.